-The Trail Posse is a media initiative which, in partnership with High Country News, regularly covers race, diversity and inclusion in the outdoors.
-The Trail Posse represents and gives voice to all racial groups, provides a national news service and clearinghouse for information, news and interactivity; introduces and gives voice to role models and inspirational voices of color, as well as offers high-impact written, visual and recorded content that informs, demystifies and motivates.
-It presents the outdoors as a necessity for physical and mental well-being in an increasingly urbanized world, and the national parks as a benefit/right of citizenship.
+Our Work: The project has been made possible through the support of Craig McKibben and Sarah Merner of Seattle, Maggie Walker of Seattle, and The Mountaineers.
+A founding member of The Next 100 Coalition, a national alliance of civil rights and conservation and community groups of color, The Trail Posse represents and gives voice to all racial groups, provides news services and clearinghouse for information, news and interactivity; introduces and gives voice to role models and inspirational voices of color; presents and consults about equity and inclusion, as well as offers high-impact written, visual and recorded content that informs, demystifies and motivates.
+It presents the outdoors as a necessity for physical and mental well-being in an increasingly urbanized world, and public lands as a benefit/right of citizenship.

+This project is based in Seattle, Washington.
 Within 100 miles of Seattle lie 3.4 million acres of wilderness, the most of any major U.S. city.
 Here, we’re within four hours, by car, of three National Parks.
 Two, Mount Rainier and North Cascades, are about two hours away.
 The third, Olympic, is the third-most visited national park in the country, and Mount Rainier is No. 17.
 Eighty percent of the rest of the system can be reached by train or short plane ride.
 Or a day or less drive.

 The Pacific Northwest also is home to giants in outdoor retail and manufacturing, as well as headquarters for the world’s most respected guide services and several of the nation’s most innovative non-profit outdoors organizations.